Ecommerce is booming, getting new customers is getting harder and pricier.

 More about the Superstar Technique here.

 One mistake ecommerce businesses make and put the breaks in their own retention marketing is that they give up too early.
+Customer retention management involves carefully crafting engagement after the purchase.

 Soon after the first sale is made, they let go of the customer and stop engaging them.